MohammedElansary-dev/DistanceFromColumnA/README.md

 * 🧾 Quickly identifying how deep into the sheet a value lies
 * 🔍 Debugging templates or formulas involving column offsets
 * 📐 Understanding horizontal structure in wide sheets
+* 📏 Good for vloockup and other functions that uses it

 ---